 Give Yourself a Break!

 Finally, give yourself a break!
 Take breaks between workouts and always allow yourself at least one rest day per week.
+It’s also not a good idea to exercise if you have an injury, so make sure you get some rest and treat your aching muscles should this happen.
+I’d recommend keeping pain relief gel in your gym kit, so you can take action quickly to reduce swelling if you pull a muscle or over-do it.
 But also, don’t put too much pressure on yourself to complete a workout if you’re not feeling it.
 There is a difference between giving yourself a little push to get started and really not wanting to workout on that particular day.
 I’ve spent many a days wasting time procrastinating over whether or not to workout or not and in the end, it has turned into a very unproductive day.
 My attitude towards exercise now is that I try to be active as much as possible, I workout when I choose, and I make sure I do something that I enjoy!

 Do you workout?
 What are your favourite sports or types of exercise?